 The society organises and participates in on-campus hedgehog surveys, litter picks and biodiversity surveys, and is excited to be collaborating with other Scottish universities on raising awareness about hedgehogs in the UK.

 No matter your background or degree programme, you're welcome to join their activities, that not only benefit hedgehogs but also promote human wellbeing and connection with nature.

-In January, the University of Edinburgh was awarded bronze accreditation as a Hedgehog Friendly Campus.
+In January 2022, the University of Edinburgh was awarded gold accreditation as a Hedgehog Friendly Campus.